department-of-veterans-affairs/developer-portal-backend/README.md

+# Archived

+This repository is no longer in use and all backend processing related to the [Developer Portal](https://developer.va.gov) have been moved to the [Lighthouse Platform Backend](https://github.com/department-of-veterans-affairs/lighthouse-platform-backend) project.

 # Developer Portal Backend

 This application handles backend work for the [Developer Portal](https://github.com/department-of-veterans-affairs/developer-portal).
 It replaced a [Lambda function](https://github.com/department-of-veterans-affairs/developer-portal-lambda-backend) that handled applications for sandbox environment credentials.